umarmughal824/micromasters/README.md

 #### General edX devstack debugging notes

-- To update your devstack with important changes from edX, run `vagrant provision` in your edx_devstack directory.
+- To update your devstack with important changes from edX, run `make dev.provision` in your edx_devstack directory.
 This will pull down the latest release and run migrations, among other things.
 - If you get an error related to Mongo locking while ssh'ed into the Vagrant VM, run the following